The hunt for alcohol or drug misuse treatment near Coombe Dingle can be confusing. But our companion guide can lend a hand...

 I’m Not Sure I Can Afford Treatment

-Ask about short term detox ** only ** if you have adequate plans for support upon completion.
+Short-term detox plans are available, ** only ** if you already have plans in place for support upon completion.

-How Do Clinics Approach Their Rehab Refund Policy?
+Do Rehab Clinics Provide A Refund Policy?

 Some clinical checks need to be carried out and then the admissions staff will be able to welcome you to the residential programme in less than 48 hours.